Lesson Plan - Get It!

-It had to concentrate a large amount of power in the federal government in order to allow the country to operate efficiently; however, some were worried this empowerment was going to eventually lead to tyranny.
+It had to concentrate a large amount of power in the federal government to allow the country to operate efficiently; however, some were worried this empowerment would eventually lead to tyranny.

-You may know the Bill of Rights as the first 10 amendments to the Constitution; however, there were originally 12.
+You may know the Bill of Rights as the first ten amendments to the Constitution; however, there were originally 12.

 Two of the proposed amendments did not make it into the Constitution.